aws/aws-fpga/sdk/linux_kernel_drivers/edma/README.md

 <a name="overview"></a>
 # Overview

-Amazon Elastic-DMA (EDMA) Driver is provided as an option transfer data between the FPGA and the Instance's CPU memory.
+Amazon Elastic-DMA (EDMA) Driver is provided as an option to transfer data between the FPGA and the Instance's CPU memory.

 Amazon EDMA driver objectives: <br />
 1. Open-source driver <br />